Archynetys Live news trend intelligence

 Quick answers

-What specific acronym is being promoted for stroke signs?
+What acronym is being promoted for stroke recognition?

 SSM Health is urging residents to learn B.E.F.A.S.T.

-MetroWest Medical Center and SSM Health are mentioned in the coverage.
+MetroWest Medical Center and SSM Health are among the organizations promoting awareness.

 Topics